jamesj223/Mowu/README.md

     Next Turn - Space, NumpadEnter
     Restart/New Game - R

-## v1.0 Release
+## Features

-Release contains the following features:
+Current release contains the following features:

 - Basic Life Tracker and Turn Counter
-- Keyboard controls
-- On screen +/- buttons
+- Keyboard controls and on screen buttons
-- Restart Button & Keyboard shortcut
+- A Help Menu
 - Bulma CSS/theming
 - Auto deploy releases to Netlify

 ## Roadmap
+- [ ] Come up with a better name - MagicGoldFish is too close to MTGGoldfish
+    - [ ] Wilson - Way too many things called Wilson already
+    - [ ] Mowu?
+Less common and more magic relevant/specific
+- [ ] Favicon
 - [ ] Menu (and navbar?)
     - [ ] New game
         - [ ] Starting health